HerrKnarz/Playnite-Extensions/README.md

 Extension to manage game companies (see Developer and Publisher fields in Playnite).
 It can do the following:

 - Merge duplicate companies
-- Remove Business entitiy descriptions like Ltd. or Co.
+- Remove Business entity descriptions like Ltd. or Co.
 - Find and merge similar named companies by removing special characters and generic strings like "Interactive", "Games", "Studios"

 ### Planned features